Megaloblatta

 Megaloblatta, like many other insects, use stridulation in order to steer their predators away.
 The stridulating insects are less likely to be preyed upon in comparison to individuals of the species with an inability to stridulate.

 Range

-Megaloblatta are found in Mexico, Costa Rica, Panama, Nicaragua, Peru, Colombia, and Ecuador.
+The four Megaloblatta species have separate distributions: M. blaberoides ranges from southern Mexico, through Central America to Colombia and Ecuador; M. insignis is restricted to French Guiana and Suriname; M. longipennis is restricted to Colombia, Ecuador and Peru (although sometimes reported from Panama, this is based on misidentifications of M. blaberoides); and M. regina is from Amazonian Ecuador and Brazil.